Rohit01-zoey/Chemical-Neural-Nets/Notes/Ordinary Differential Equations 2 Discretization and stability.md

 ![](https://user-images.githubusercontent.com/1814174/95118000-7c8a1b00-0717-11eb-8080-2179da500cd2.PNG)

+* There are some clear properties we can pull out from the above diagram.
+For example, DP5 method.
+Notice that we are okay with larger amounts of error then the graph is very steep as compared to when the  error is very less.

-Here, the order of the method is given in the name.
-We can see one immediate factor is that, as the requested error in the calculation decreases, the higher order methods become more efficient.
-This is because to decrease error, you decrease
+* Here, the order of the method is given in the name.
+*  We can see one immediate factor is that, as the requested error in the calculation decreases, the higher order methods become more efficient.
+*  This is because to decrease error, you decrease
 $\Delta t$, and thus the exponent difference with respect to $\Delta t$ has more of a chance to pay off for the extra calls to `f`.

+> Therefore higher order methods do much better when we want lesser error

-Additionally, we can see that order is not the only determining factor for efficiency: the Vern8 method seems to have a clear approximate 2.5x performance advantage over the whole span of the benchmark compared to the DP8 method, even though both are 8th order methods.
+Additionally, we can see that
+order is not the only determining factor for efficiency: the Vern8 method seems to have a clear approximate 2.5x performance advantage over the whole span of the benchmark compared to the DP8 method, even though both are 8th order methods.